Let Us Help You With Your Westgate Park City Timeshare Today!

-Westgate Park City Resort & Spa Customer Comments
+Westgate Park City Resort and Spa Complaints and Reviews

 Our team here at Mercantile Claims are always on hand to help you with any issues, concerns or questions you have regarding your timeshare contract.
 Below are some reviews received from Westgate Park City Resort & Spa guests.
 If you have a more specific question please contact our team of experts and we will respond with an answer as soon as possible.

 We recently stayed at the Westgate.
 I chose this hotel for the ski in/out option and for the amenities (pool, hot tub etc.).
 We arrived very late (1:30 AM) and the lobby was quite busy.
 Unfortunately, there was just one person in charge.
 I felt for this poor lady.
 Although it took quiet a while we finally got our room keys and with that said, the confusion started.